A trick for telling “Apart” from “A Part” (and dealing with other tricky words)

 Do you want to get ahead (one word) or are you cooking an esoteric dish and want to get a head (two words)?
 That one little space can make a big difference in meaning: Either you are moving past others in business or you are purchasing a skull.

-When visiting South Korea years ago, this guest-writer saw a pile of pig heads for sale at the market!
+When visiting South Korea years ago, I saw a pile of pig heads for sale at the market!
 That was a most interesting experience.
 Stay tuned to the end for a most interesting tip on how to remember when to use the space bar.

 When it comes to pairs such as “apart” with no space and “a part” with a space, the spelling doesn’t matter when you’re talking; both sound the same.
 When you write the words, however, you might forget to add a space, or you might add an unnecessary one.
 This problem crops up with all kinds of words, but in this episode we’re focusing on words beginning with the letter “a.”